Today, I have something really incredible to share…

 24. Survival Gloves

-You’ll need a set of warm gloves when it gets cold out.
+You’ll want a set of gloves when it gets cold.

-With these gloves on your hands, you’ll have enough dexterity to use your survival knife or a firearm without taking them off.
+With these gloves, you can use your survival knife or a firearm without taking them off.

 25. Stocking Cap